The Package (Seinfeld): Plot

 While consulting her doctor about a rash, Elaine notices that her medical chart notes her as "difficult".
 When Elaine objects to the description, he dismisses her without examining the rash.
 Elaine tries to sneak her file out of the doctor's office, but he catches her and takes it back.
 She tries other doctors, but her chart is passed on to her newer providers and they likewise refuse her treatment.

 Kramer says he can get Jerry a refund on a finicky stereo that is two years out of warranty.
 After Jerry lets him take the stereo, Kramer smashes it and mails it to him in an insured package, intending Jerry to claim it was destroyed in transit.
-Jerry refuses delivery of the package since he was not expecting it and it has no return address, but Uncle Leo accepts it in his stead.
+Jerry refuses delivery of an unexpected package with no return address, fearing it may be a bomb.
+Uncle Leo accepts it in his stead.

 Sheila, a clerk at the photo store, flirts with George when he picks up his photos, commenting on a mustard stain that appears in one.
 He photographs everything, even Jerry taking a screwdriver to his stereo, as an excuse to see her again.
 A lingerie model's picture is accidentally mixed in with George's photos; he assumes it is a photo of Sheila she inserted as a come-on.
 Kramer convinces George to return the compliment with seductive pictures of himself.
 After George drops off the pictures to be developed, Sheila goes on break and passes the job on to her co-worker, Ron.
 Enticed by the photos, Ron takes his own racy photo and mixes it in with George's photos.
 When Sheila informs George that she can not find his photos, he assumes she kept them and asks her out.
 She eagerly accepts.

-When Jerry files his insurance claim for the stereo, Newman grills him on suspicion of mail fraud.
+Kramer's plan to make the post office pay for the stereo backfires when Jerry gets caught.
+Newman grills him on suspicion of mail fraud.
 Jerry points out that he has no proof.
 By chance Newman sees the photo of Jerry with his stereo and confiscates George's photos as evidence, forcing Jerry to pay a fine.
 He also sees the racy pictures of George and Ron and accuses George of being involved in a mail-order pornography ring.
 Seeing Newman's blown-up photos of George and Ron, Sheila runs from George in horror.

 Leo's stove explodes, singeing off his eyebrows.
 Elaine accompanies Leo during his doctor's visit, trying to get a diagnosis for the rash.
 She panics and flees when the doctor steps out, drawing a new pair of eyebrows on Leo to keep him quiet.
 This makes him look angry, and his doctor writes him up as "difficult".
 She gets Kramer to pose as the fictitious Dr. Van Nostrand and ask for her medical charts.
 Kramer fumbles on his cover story and a file is opened on him.
 After Kramer contracts Elaine's rash, Elaine, Kramer, and Leo visit a medical office in a rural location, but the doctor is alerted about them.